‘Reform UK supporters most likely to say they feel powerless to make change’

 Reform UK supporters are even more likely than non-voters to say they feel “powerless” to bring about change in the country, according to polling.

-Almost three quarters (72 per cent) of supporters of Nigel Farage’s party said they felt this way, a study suggested.
+Almost three quarters (72%) of supporters of Nigel Farage’s party said they felt this way, a study suggested.

-This was higher than for non-voters (66 per cent) and above the overall finding for all survey participants (54 per cent).
+This was higher than for non-voters (66%) and above the overall finding for all survey participants (54%).

-Almost six in 10 (59 per cent) Conservative supporters said they felt powerless, while just over half (52 per cent) of Liberal Democrat backers and 42 per cent of Labour supporters felt this way.
+Almost six in 10 (59%) Conservative supporters said they felt powerless, while just over half (52%) of Liberal Democrat backers and 42% of Labour supporters felt this way.

 The research highlights the risk of a “further spiral into public disengagement”, those behind the study said.